VG-Wort Access-Zählmarke< Back home

 Five hours after the start of the first show, the whole concert was repeated to film some other segments.
 Since it was already after midnight, this show took place October 17th.
 Again Bill German relates:

-Etta James's version of Hoochie Coochie Man did not make it to the film, but on the DVDs there is at least a rehearsal version, which truely is fantastic.
+Etta James's version of Hoochie Coochie Man did not make it to the film, but can be heard on the raw Concert Vault recording.
+On the DVDs there is a rehearsal version, which truely is fantastic.

 Song appr. length available comments